From browsing street vendors at the central market to attending the month-long Fringe Festival, here is our list of the best things to do in Adelaide!

 Its history and culture were shaped heavily by these wealthy free settlers and became known for its many diverse religions, religious freedom and progressive government.

-This earned Adelaide the nickname “City of Churches”.
+That is how Adelaide earned the nickname “City of Churches”.

 A vibrant city life, arts, music, wine, multicultural food and many annual festivals are what makes Adelaide one of the best Australian cities to visit.

-There is also an abundance of outdoor activities and parks to explore from the green space downtown to the sandy beaches on the coast.
+There is also an abundance of outdoor activities and parks to explore from the green space downtown to the Adelaide Hills and the sandy beaches on the coast.

 READ MORE: Check out our complete guide to travelling in Australia!